Repairing wood damage in crawl spaces caused by rot, mold, and termites can seem like an overwhelming and expensive project.

 Repairing your crawl space is not a job you want to do more than once!
 To prevent problems with mold, rot, and pests in the future, follow these steps:

 - Move Firewood & Debris Away From Your Home: Termites, carpenter ants, wood-boring beetles, and countless other pests take refuge in piles of wood, leaves, and debris.
-Keeping these away from your home helps prevent the colonies spreading where they’re not welcome.
+Keeping these away from your home helps prevent the colonies from spreading where they’re not welcome.

 View more crawl space problem signs